“Without counsel, plans fail, but with many advisers they succeed.” Proverbs 15:22

 Home School Legal Defense Association

-HomeSchool Legal Defense Association (HSLDA) is a non-profit advocacy organization that defends the constitutional right of parents to direct the education of their children.
-They can advise you on the specific homeschool law in your state and offer recommendations on how to inform your local school district of your decision to homeschool.
-If you run into any issues with your school district they are there to help and will even provide you an attorney, covering all of your legal fees, should you ever need that level of support.
+Homeschool Legal Defense Association (HSLDA) is a non-profit advocacy organization that defends the constitutional right of parents to direct the education of their children.
+They can advise you on the homeschool laws in your state and offer recommendations on how to inform your local school district of your decision to homeschool.
+If you run into any issues they are there to help and will even provide you an attorney and cover all of your legal fees, should you ever need that level of support.

 State Homeschooling Organizations

-Some of the things that my group offers are monthly parent meetings where a topic of interest and where parents can check books out of our group’s lending library.
-We always leave time in our meeting for Q & A and we spend time praying and encouraging one another as well.
-Over the years we have done various things together such as; field trips, gym class, art class, enrichment and educational classes, park and beach days, hiking trips, holiday parties, field day, tween and teen groups, and more.
+Some of the things that my group offers are monthly parent meetings where we discuss a topic of interest and where parents can check books out of our group’s lending library.
+We always leave time for Q & A, and we spend time praying and encouraging one another as well.
+Over the years we have done various things together: field trips, gym class, art class, park and beach days, hiking trips, tween and teen groups, and more.

-Homeschool Cooperatives and Tutorial Communities
+Homeschool Co-ops and Tutorial Communities